bfansports/aws-lambda-python-local/README.md

 run `make test/<TEST>`, replacing `<TEST>` with the name of the test (i.e., the part of the test's filename after "test"; as an example, the file "testUpload.py" has the name "upload").

+## Credit

+To @Parent5446 (https://github.com/Parent5446) who wrote most of this great framework.